unpoly/unpoly2-slides/slides.md

 Drawers and modal "flavors"
 ===========================

-Drawer overlays used to be a modal "flavor" in Unpoly 1.
+Drawer overlays used to be a modal "flavor" in Unpoly 1.\
 They shared their HTML markup with standard modal overlays.

 There is no `up.modal.flavors` in Unpoly 2 anymore.

 Drawers are now a first-class overlay mode with their own `<up-drawer>` element.

+There is currently no API to define a custom overlay mode.

 ---
 <!-- _class: pro -->